 What are different lengths of shotgun mics used for?

-Due to these characteristics, it is ideal to use short shotgun microphone for interview, vlogging, video conference, interview and such situations where you need a portable but directional mic.
+Due to these characteristics, it is ideal to use this shotgun microphone for interview, vlogging, video conference, interview and such situations where you need a portable but directional mic.
 In most cases, it is the best shotgun microphone for smartphone and other mobile devices.

 Medium shotgun microphone has more directional pickup pattern and reject more off-axis sound than the short one.
 In most cases, it requires XLR input and external power, known as XLR shotgun mic.
 In general, it works well in the range of six feet and gets best sound at around three.